samarthasm/DeployingWebServerinAzure/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+In this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
 1. Clone this repository

-2. Create your infrastructure as code
+2. Create your infrastructure as code, create a tagging policy in Azure.

 3. Update this README to reflect how someone would use your code.